Aditya-Kush/Training-103-Daily-Diary/ day_4.md

 •⁠  ⁠It has functions for analyzing, cleaning, exploring and manipulating data.

 ## Why Use Pandas?
-•⁠  ⁠Relevant data is very important in data science.
+•⁠  ⁠Relevant data is very important in data Science.
 •⁠  ⁠Pandas allows us to analyze big data and make conclusions based on statistical theories.
 •⁠  ⁠Pandas can clean messy data sets and make them readable and relevant.